RESEARCH PROFILE

 ACADEMIC BACKGROUND

-Emma Moonen received her Bsc.
-(2017) and Msc.
+Emma Moonen obtained her BSc.
+(2017) and MSc.
 (2019) in Mechanical Engineering from Eindhoven University of Technology.
-During her Bachelor Final Project supervised by Regina Luttge, she studied the replication of patterned microsieves for single cell trapping.
-During her master she spend several months at the University of Cambridge where she studied the fabrication of flexible transparent electrodes for simultaneous electrophysiology and advanced optical microscopy.
-Her master thesis research performed in the Microsystems group of Prof. den Toonder was focused on the design, fabrication and testing of Point-of-Care technology.
+During her Bachelor Final Project she studied the replication of patterned microsieves for single cell trapping by capillary pumping.
+During her master she spend several months at the University of Cambridge (UK) where she studied the fabrication of flexible transparent electrodes for simultaneous electrophysiology and advanced optical microscopy.
+Her master thesis research performed in the Microsystems group of Prof. Jaap den Toonder was focused on the design, fabrication and testing of Point-of-Care (POC) technology.
+The aim of this project was to incorporate a bioluminescence sensor for detection of therapeutic antibodies, developed by a collaborator, in a POC chip.
+She started as a PhD candidate in the Microsystems group of Prof. Jaap den Toonder in December 2019.
+Her PhD project was part of the Sentinel project which aims to develop a hybrid patch for early warning.
+In March 2024 she received her PhD cum laude.
+Currently, she has a postion as Postdoc funded by an Faculty of Impact grant from the NWO.

 Ancillary Activities